zkLinkProtocol/zklink-docs/docs/UserGuide/Testnet2.md

 ## Step 1.
 Set up your wallet & get ready

 ### 1. Configure Metamask for testnets
-Please configure your Metamask for our four testnets: Rinkeby, Goerli, HECO Testnet, and Polygon Testnet.
+Please configure your Metamask for our four testnets: Rinkeby, Goerli, AVAX Testnet, and Polygon Testnet.

   **a.
 Set up Metamask on your browser.
 Click "expand view" to open the web version.**